Gandang1/Travelmate/README.md

 # Travelmate
  A Comprehensive Travel Companion App

+So, I want to build a comprehensive tourism app that:

+1. Covers both global and local tourism
+2. Targets international tourists
+3. Offers easy payment and money transfer capabilities
+4. Handles all paperwork, including visa processing
+5. Will be available on all platforms (iOS, Android, web)

+Some potential features of this app could include:

+- Destination guides and recommendations
+- Booking and reservation systems for flights, hotels, and activities
+- Currency exchange and conversion capabilities
+- Integration with various payment methods (credit cards, PayPal, etc.)
+- Visa application and processing services
+- Itinerary management and organization tools
+- Real-time language translation and support
+- Reviews and ratings from other travelers

+Let's call this app "TravelMate".
+I'll create a rough wireframe prototype to visualize the app's layout and user flow.

 Let's add the following features to TravelMate:

 - Events: Users can discover and book events, such as concerts, festivals, or workshops, happening at their destination.